We Are The Real Border Guards

 Comes Home To War

-In 2015, we watched as a man got out of his car with shopping bags and disappeared into the ruined apartment building, another casualty of war.
+In 2015, we watched as a woman got out of her car with shopping bags and disappeared into the ruined apartment building, another casualty of war.

 A Pattern Of Violence